ossf/scorecard-action/README.md

 ## View Results

-To view a list of results from each Scorecards Action run, go to the Security tab and click "Code Scanning Alerts."
+The workflow is preconfigured to run on every repository contribution.
+After making a code change, you can view a list of results by going to the Security tab and clicking "Code Scanning Alerts" (it can take a couple minutes for the run to complete and the results to show up).
 Click on the individual alerts for more information, including remediation instructions.
 You will need to click "Show more" to expand the full remediation instructions.

 ![image](/images/remediation.png)

 ### Verify Runs
 The workflow is preconfigured to run on every repository contribution.

 To verify that the Action is running successfully, click the repository's Actions tab to see the status of all recent workflow runs.
+This tab will also show the logs, which can help you troubleshoot if the run failed.

 ![image](/images/actionconfirm.png)